 But you’re not finished.
 When you’ve sent the debugging log to Windscribe, head to the company’s support page.
 Choose the “Submit Ticket” button.

 When your ticket is submitted, it should be automatically matched with your debugging report, allowing Windscribe’s team to drill down into why the app is struggling to connect.

-Don’t settle for poor connectivity when using VPNs
+Don’t settle for poor connectivity when using a VPN

 If you continually experience Windscribe connection problems, that’s not acceptable.
-In today’s digital environment, we need rock solid security, and no users should accept second rate services – especially when they are paying monthly fees for the privilege.
+In today’s digital environment, we need rock-solid security, and no user should accept second rate services – especially when paying monthly fees for the privilege.

 So if you can’t connect after trying everything we’ve talked about, be prepared to switch providers.
 VPNs need to stay responsive to customer needs, and voting with your feet is the only way to make sure that happens.